GIGABOOST.AI

 • Closing Signal: Unit Economic Viability (LTV/CAC ratios)

-• Platforms like GIGABOOST.AI automate the discovery phase here by ranking investors from a database of 340,000+ investor profiles.
-This is what GIGABOOST.AI's matching engine scores across 25 fit factors—including check size and thesis velocity—ensuring that you don't waste three months pitching $1M funds for a $5M round.
+• Based on GIGABOOST.AI's database of verified investors, the matching engine ranks investors across 25 fit factors — including check size and thesis velocity — ensuring that you don't waste three months pitching $1M funds for a $5M round.

 • Average Timeline: 24–30 weeks